litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

 ---------------------------------
 In this section, we delve into the powerful capabilities of the repository classes for handling bulk data operations.
 Our example illustrates how we can efficiently manage data in our database.
-Specifically, we'll use a JSON file containing information about US states and their abbreviations.
+Specifically, we will use a JSON file containing information about US states and their abbreviations.

-Here's what we're going to cover:
+Here's what we are going to cover:

 Fixture Data Loading
 ^^^^^^^^^^^^^^^^^^^^